OpenMDAO/build_pyoptsparse/README.md

                         e.g. -t ../../coinhsl-archive-2014.01.17.tar.gz

 NOTES:
-    When using HSL as the linear solver, the source code tar file file can be obtained from http://www.hsl.rl.ac.uk/ipopt/
+    When using HSL as the linear solver, the source code tar file can be obtained from http://www.hsl.rl.ac.uk/ipopt/

     If PARDISO is selected as the linear solver, the Intel compiler suite